Kingdom Hearts: Chain of Memories: Characters

 Sora returns as the game's protagonist and many of the other characters from Kingdom Hearts also reappear.
 Chain of Memories includes characters from the Final Fantasy series and the Disney animated canon.
 Because each world and its characters are recreated from Sora's memories, the characters interact with Sora in a manner suggesting they have never met.
-The game also introduces several new characters, several of whom are members of Organization XIII.
-The game's new characters include Naminé, a young woman who is capable of manipulating memories, and DiZ, a mysterious man who is concealed with red robes and bandages.
+The game also introduces several new characters, several of whom are members of a group called the Organization.
+The game's new characters include Naminé, a girl who resides in Castle Oblivion, and DiZ, a mysterious man who is concealed with red robes and bandages.
 Riku appears as a playable character in the second story mode; after being sealed in the realm of darkness, Mickey Mouse and DiZ help him move to the basement of Castle Oblivion.

 Six members of the Organization serve as antagonists; four appear as bosses in Sora's story mode, and the other two in Riku's.
-Sora encounters Marluxia, the lord of Castle Oblivion; Larxene, Marluxia's assistant; Axel, a double agent with hidden loyalty; and Vexen, Marluxia's unwilling collaborator while Riku battles Zexion and Lexaeus, Vexen's allies and Vexen himself.
+Sora encounters Marluxia, the lord of Castle Oblivion; Larxene, Marluxia's assistant; Axel, a double agent with hidden loyalty; and Vexen, Marluxia's unwilling collaborator.
+Riku battles Vexen's allies, Zexion and Lexaeus, as well as Vexen himself.
 Ansem also appears in Riku's story as an entity who attempts to control him.
 Many of the Disney villains return via memory-based recreations.